E-commerce guide

 If you’re selling on Etsy/Amazon/Instagram too, you’ll want a central inventory source.
 Either keep Webtwizz as the source of truth and sync out via webhooks, or use a tool like Linnworks and sync in.
 Both are doable as Next.js cron jobs.

 Yes.
-Each Webtwizz project runs on its own machine with auto-scaling.
-The bottleneck for most stores isn’t the storefront — it’s fulfillment and support.
+Published Webtwizz projects run on auto-scaling serverless infrastructure with a global CDN for static pages.
+The bottleneck for most stores isn’t the storefront, it’s fulfillment and support.
 Stripe + Supabase comfortably handle thousands of orders/day.

 Webtwizz is the AI app builder that lets you edit AI-generated code visually, and ship full-stack apps with auth, databases, and payments.